anaymaurya04/anaymaurya04/README.md

 # 💫 About Me:
-🔭 I’m currently working on learning Data Science<br>
+🔭 I’m currently working on learning AI and ML<br>

 ## 🌐 Socials: